rootslab/herod/Readme.md

 Herod#suicide( [ String signal ] ) : undefined

 /*
- * Spawn a daemon process for current script, killing the main parent process.
+ * Spawn a daemon process for current script, exiting the main parent process.
  * It reloads / spawn the script in which Herod#daemonize is called, as a
  * long-running child process.
  *